inarticulatus/pyresume/README.md

 # PyResume

-**Generate beautiful, professional PDF resumes from YAML data using LaTeX templates.**
+**Generate professional PDF resumes from YAML data using LaTeX templates.**

 PyResume combines the simplicity of YAML configuration with the typographic excellence of LaTeX to produce stunning resumes.
 Define your content once, generate consistently formatted PDFs with a single command.